-17. Procurement for the project will be conducted in accordance with the 'World Bank Procurement Regulations for Borrowers under Investment Project Financing,' dated September 2023.
-The project will be subject to the World Bank's Anticorruption Guidelines, dated July 1, 2016, and beneficiary disclosure requirements.
-The project will use Systematic Tracking of Exchanges in Procurement (STEP), a planning and tracking system that will provide data on procurement activities, establish benchmarks, monitor delays, and measure procurement performance.
+17. Procurement for the proposed project will be conducted in accordance with the 'World Bank Procurement Regulations for Borrowers under Investment Project Financing,' dated November 2020, hereafter referred to as 'Procurement Regulations'.
+The project will be subject to the World Bank's Anticorruption Guidelines, dated July

-18. A Project Procurement Strategy for Development (PPSD) has been prepared by the client.
+- 1, 2016, and beneficiary disclosure requirements.
+The proposed project will use Systematic Tracking of Exchanges in Procurement (STEP), a planning and tracking system that will provide data on procurement activities, establish benchmarks, monitor delays, and measure procurement performance. - 18.
+A Project Procurement Strategy for Development (PPSD) has been prepared by the client.
 It reviews the market, procurement risks, procurement options and sets out the selection methods to be followed in the procurement of goods, works, and non-consulting and consulting services financed by the project.
 The PPSD includes a Procurement Plan for the first 18 months which will be updated at least annually or as required to reflect the actual project implementation needs and improvements in institutional capacity.